nicholasgonzalez1/portfolio/README.md

 </kbd>

 ## **[Predicting Movie Success Using Analytics](https://maqliu.github.io/maqliu.github.io-lucky13/Final-Report/)**
+**Sep 2020 - Dec 2021**
 Built several Machine Learning classifiers to predict the probability that a movie would reach a certain rating based on features of the movie such as relevant actors, directors, production companies, genres, budget, and runtime.
 Utilized datasets consisting of 5,000 movies from The Movie Database (TMDB) to construct each model.
-In addition, an unsupervised approach was taken where movies were clustered and analyzed in order to observe which actors tend to produce higher rated content.
+In addition, an unsupervised approach was taken where movies were clustered based on similar traits, and then analyzed in order to observe which actors tend to produce higher rated content.

 ## **[Data Integration for the Florida Lottery](https://github.com/nicholasgonzalez1/Data_Integration_FLD)**
-**Jan.
-2021 - Apr.
-2021**
+**Jan 2021 - Apr 2021** <br><br>
 The objective of this project was to research and implement Microsoft Azure Applications to automate the Florida Lottery Department’s file extract, transform, and load (ETL) processes.
 Two fully-functioning workflows were created, one in Azure Logic Apps and the other in Azure Data Factory, along with extensive documentation detailing exactly how each pipeline was constructed.<br><br>
 <kbd>
 <img src="https://github.com/nicholasgonzalez1/Data_Integration_FLD/blob/main/images/about_project.png?raw=true" width="600">
 </kbd>

 ## **[Flight Scheduling Dashboard](https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard)**
-**Jan.
-2020 - Apr.
-2020**
+**Jan 2020 - Apr 2020**
 Designed a Gantt Chart styled user interface in order to efficiently schedule incoming flights for Orlando International Airport (MCO).
 Also used historical flight to implement a simple probabilistic algorithm to predict whether a flight would be delayed and by how much.
 Due to the subject material of the course (Spreadsheet Decision Support Systems), all work was asked to be done using Excel and VBA.<br><br>
 <kbd>
 <img src="https://github.com/nicholasgonzalez1/Flight_Scheduling_Dashboard/blob/main/images/gui_screen.JPG?raw=true" width="600">
 </kbd>

 ## **[Macronutrient Tracker](https://github.com/nicholasgonzalez1/Macronutrient_Tracker)**
-**Oct.
-2020 - Present**
+**Oct 2020 - Present**
 Built a spreadsheet which helps me organize and manage the macronutrients that I consume throughout the day.
 Nutrition facts for my everyday foods are collected by an API from nutritionix.com.
 Python scripts are used to clean the requested data and store it in the Excel file.
 VBA code along with numerous Excel functions are implemented in order to create the spreadsheet dashboard.

 ### **[Connect with me](https://github.com/nicholasgonzalez1)**: